 Both urge and stress incontinence are affected in part by chemical messengers in the brain (neurotransmitters) that affect pathways involved with urination.
 Antidepressants that target serotonin, norepinephrine, or noradrenaline neurotransmitters are sometimes used for urge incontinence, and may also be helpful for some people with stress incontinence.

-Mirabegron (Myrbetriq).
 Mirabegron is a new, first-in-class drug that was approved in 2012 for the treatment of overactive bladder.
+Mirabegron is a beta-3 adrenergic agonist.
 It works in a different way than anticholinergics and other drugs used for urinary incontinence.
-This drug can increase blood pressure and may cause urinary retention in some patients, especially those with bladder outlet obstruction.
+Mirabegron is given to people with urgency urinary incontinence who do not tolerate anticholinergics or for whom these drugs did not provide relief of symptoms.
+This drug can increase blood pressure and may cause urinary retention in some people, especially those with bladder outlet obstruction.

 The choice of surgical procedure depends on a number of factors, including the presence of bladder or uterine prolapse, the severity of incontinence, and the surgeon's experience in performing specific types of surgery.

 In general, people should weigh all options carefully.
 They should discuss their situation with their doctor, and ask about their surgeon's experience.
 They should also be completely informed about the benefits and risks of the procedures and the materials used.
 People will need to have a complete diagnostic evaluation with urodynamic testing before any surgical procedure.

 A sling procedure is usually the first-line surgical approach for stress incontinence in women.
 It may also be useful for managing female urge incontinence.
 Sling procedures are also used for men who experience incontinence after prostatectomy.